MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-edit-quote-sales.md

 ## Export to PDF

 When you've added all the details to the quote, you can send it to the customer.
-To directly send an email to a customer with a quote attached, open the quote, and on the command bar, select **Email as PDF**. [!INCLUDE[proc-more-information-md](../includes/proc-more-information-md.md)] [Email a PDF file](create-quote-pdf.md#export-to-pdf)
+To directly send an email to a customer with a quote attached, open the quote, and on the command bar, select **Email as PDF**. [!INCLUDE[proc-more-information-md](../includes/proc-more-information-md.md)] [Email as PDF](create-quote-pdf.md#export-to-pdf)

 ## Typical next steps